 Community Education Manager

 Jane (she/her) is the Community Education Manager at SAVE.
 Jane earned a Bachelors of Arts in Public Health from UC Berkeley and her Masters in Public Administration, focused on Health Policy, from New York University.
 Jane has over 20 years of experience in public health, health education, and community development in diverse communities.
 She started as a peer health educator in college, promoting sexual health and HIV/AIDS awareness among youth and Asian American, Native Hawaiian/Pacific Islander communities.
-She has devoted her life's work to addressing health disparities and bringing awareness to stigmatized issues such as sex, HIV/AIDS and now, intimate partner violence.
+She is committed to addressing health disparities and bringing awareness to stigmatized issues such as sex, HIV/AIDS and now, intimate partner violence.

 What's your favorite thing about prevention work?